pittsburghmodular/NullVentana/README.md

 **Panel behaviour**
 - Every section header collapses when clicked.
-- The panel fades out after a few seconds without mouse movement; move the mouse to bring it back.
+- The panel stays up only while the mouse is over it and fades out the moment the mouse leaves the panel area (or the window).
+Move the mouse back over the strip on the left to bring it straight back.
+A key press or a touch shows it for a couple of seconds instead, since neither has a hover.
 - **DETACH ↗** pops the whole panel into its own window so the visuals can go fullscreen on one display while you drive them from another.
 Every control stays in sync in both windows. **ATTACH ↙** brings it back.
 - **Double-click any slider** to reset it to its default.